ovh/docs/pages/cloud/private-cloud/check_a_slow_machine/guide.en-gb.md

 Navigate to your VM and select it.<br>
 The `Monitor`{.action} tab presents performance `Overview`{.action}.<br>
 You may see real-time metrics or choose to check a timeframe to see performance evolution.<br>
-You may also change the view to dif on more specific subjects.
+You may also change the view to dig on more specific subjects.

 ![](images/en01vm.png){.thumbnail}